 A second-degree tear is a little more serious.
-This lacerations involve both skin and muscle tearing and do require stitches.
+These lacerations involve both skin and muscle tearing and do require stitches.
 This is what happens to me each time.

-A third-degree tear is in the vaginal skin, perineal skin and the muscle that extend to the anal sphincter (muscle around your anus).
+A third-degree tear is in the vaginal skin, perineal skin, and the muscle that extends to the anal sphincter (muscle around your anus).
 Not cool.

 And the last is by far the worst.
 A Fourth Degree Tear is the same as a third-degree one except it extends into the anal sphincter and the tissue around it.